 I was so impressed with how this paint sprayed and leveled out.
 There is absolutely no texture or splatters of any kind in the finish.
 It looks SO GOOD!

 **UPDATE: I have now used Melange ONE paint several times and I think I love it even more than the first time I used it.
-Check out this dark green dresser I painted with Melange ONE here!
+Check out this how to fix damaged wood furniture post where I painted this dark green dresser with Melange ONE here!

 And then I cut some more of that same board at the same angle for the front of the base.
 And then some more straight cuts for the 2 sides of the base.